Aqualyte/K8s-Blog-series/Kubernetes_Service.md

 # LoadBalancer

 This is the most common used service but this can used only with the managed kubernetes like GKS, AKS, EKS.
 In case of AWS it will create a classic load balancer in which it will route the traffic to the EC2 node and via Nodeport service to all pods.
+There’s no automatic filtering or routing.
+Traffic to the external IP and port will be sent straight to your service.
+This means that they’re suitable for all traffic types.

 ![image](https://user-images.githubusercontent.com/69069614/205437209-44a2dcb9-ae8f-4a07-8c00-15318387b861.png)